azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 > **Note**: Ensure you follow the correct casing for all the column names as mentioned in the table above.
 Currently the default template will support only these columns.
 You can modify the report as per your needs.

-a) Open your Application Insights resource in Portal and click on Analytics view as shown below:
+a) Open Application Insights resource present under Org Policy resource group in Portal and click on Analytics view as shown below:

 ![Open Analytics view](../Images//07_OrgPolicy_PBI_OrgMetadata_AI_01.PNG)